GMLC-TDC/HELICS/docs/configuration_options_reference.md

 ## General and Per Subscription, Input, or Publication
 These options can be set globally for all subscriptions, inputs and publications for a given federate.
 Even after setting them globally, they can be included in the configuration for an individual subscription, input, or publication, over-riding the global setting.

+xxxxxxxx - different API when doing this on a per-pub/sub basis?

 ### `only_update_on_change` | `onlyupdateonchange` | `onlyUpdateOnChange` [false] and `only_transmit_on_change` | `onlytransmitonchange` | `onlyTransmitOnChange` [false]
 _API:_ `helicsFederateInfoSetFlagOption`